Quasi-lattices of qubits for generating inequivalent multipartite entanglements: Multipartite entanglement

+Figure~\ref{fig:entanglement}(a) plots the tripartite concurrence as a function of $\ell$ over the range $(0,1)$ for three detuning values of $\Delta\omega$.
+Figure~\ref{fig:entanglement}(b) plots 3-tangle against $\ell$ for the same three detunings.
+Other parameters are set to the same values of those used in Fig.~\ref{fig:coefficients}.
 For the three values of detunings, the concurrences are all close to the maximum attainable value of $1.25$, showing that the resonance between the quasi-lattice and the resonator photon generates highly entangled states among the qubits.
-It is particularly noticeable that the concurrence peaks at the same values of $\ell$ as those for the coefficient $c_{0}$, showing that multi-photon absorptions facilitated by inhomogeneity also assist entanglement generation.
+It is particularly noticeable that the concurrence peaks at the same values of $\ell$ as those for the coefficient $c_{0}$, showing that multi-photon absorptions facilitated by inhomogeneous coupling also assist entanglement generation.
+However, the assistance is not large.
+For example, at $\Delta\omega=-92$MHz, the increase at the $\ell=0.3$ peak from $\ell=0$ is about 0.06\%.

-Since the absorbed photon does not discriminate the individual qubits, in other words, one exciton-polariton state of the quasi-lattice has equal probability of excited levels in any one of the three qubits, the entanglement generated is symmetrically distributed among all three qubits.
-Therefore, the probability of generating $\left|\mathrm{GHZ}\right\rangle $ entangled state, which requires excitation of all three qubits at the same time, is greatly increased.
-To show this, we use the metric 3-tangle introduced by Coffman \emph{et al.}~\cite{coffman00} as it quantifies the three-party total non-separability of quantum states while concurrence accounts for both partial and total non-separabilities.
-To be exact, 3-tangle is non-zero only for $\left|\mathrm{GHZ}\right\rangle $ state and zero for $\left|W\right\rangle $ and other states~\cite{dur00,lohmayer06}.